 If you’re using an automatic drip coffee machine, you won’t be able to control the brew time unless the coffee maker has that feature.
 With manual brews, though, you can adjust the brew time to fine-tune your coffee’s taste.

 For example, if you find your coffee is sour, you can brew for a little longer.
 Or, if it’s bitter, brew for a shorter time.
 But make sure you’ve got the size of the grind dialled in first.

 3. Brewing water temperature can also change extraction.

-Theoretically, brewing with hotter temperatures can extract more flavor components faster.
-But cooler temperatures can help avoid extracting undesirable flavors by slowing down the brewing process.
+Theoretically, brewing with hotter temperatures can extract more flavour components faster.
+But cooler temperatures can help avoid extracting undesirable flavours by slowing down the brewing process.

 Yet again, according to this research… (6)

 When extraction is controlled through other means, and over the range we tested, the temperature of the brewing water plays a minimal role in the sensory properties of the coffee.